-Scope: No new projects were added for the Clinton facility in FY08, since only projects with a priority rating of 1 or 2 were added.
+Scope: No new projects were added for the Clinton facility in the FY08 or Proposed FY09 cycle, since only projects with a priority rating of 1 or 2 were added per the Master Plan.
 The Clinton projects listed in the Master Plan all have a priority rating of 3 or 4.

 Sub-phase Scope Clinton Soda Ash Replacement Added in the Final FY06 budget cycle.
 The soda ash delivery system required for pH control in the activated sludge process is obsolete and needs to be replaced.
-Work is scheduled to begin in mid-FY08, and finish in FY09.
+The contract was awarded in November 2007, and is scheduled to finish in the first quarter of FY09.
 Clinton Permanent Standby Generator New for FY07.
 Install a permanent standby generator at the Clinton Wastewater Treatment Plant.
-Work began in FY07, and is due to be completed in November 2007.
+Work substantially completed in November 2007.

-Total Budget Payments thru FY06 Remaining Balance FY07 Projected FY08 FY04-08 FY09-13 Beyond FY13 \$605 \$0 \$605 \$77 \$372 \$449 \$156 \$0
+Total Budget Payments thru FY07 Remaining Balance FY08 Projected FY04-08 FY09 FY09-13 Beyond FY13 \$482 \$0 \$482 \$335 \$335 \$147 \$147 \$0